 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.
 There are also clinical trials studying ways to prevent cancer.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating MDS.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating MDS.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with MDS.

 Patient safety and informed consent

-Patients who participate in a clinical trial may stop participating at any time for any personal or medical reason.
+People who participate in a clinical trial may stop participating at any time for any personal or medical reason.
 This may include that the new treatment is not working or there are serious side effects.
 Clinical trials are also closely monitored by experts who watch for any problems with each study.
-It is important that patients participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if the patient chooses to leave the clinical trials before it ends.
+It is important that people participating in a clinical trial talk with their doctor and researchers about who will be providing their treatment and care during the clinical trial, after the clinical trial ends, and/or if they choose to leave the clinical trials before it ends.